piripinui/ims_starter_app/README.md

 ## How it works

 The starter app uses [Openlayers 3](https://openlayers.org/) to display the map.
 It sets up a map using [Openstreetmap](https://www.openstreetmap.org) as the base layer and then adds the electricity distribution asset locations on top of that map as vector layers.

+The application is set up so that when the user clicks on the map a popover will be raised.
+If the location at which the mouse click coincides with one of the assets, the popover will have a heading corresponding to the layer that asset is on (as above) or just the coordinates of the location in lat/lon degrees.

+### Vector Data and Service Endpoints

-There are 10 layers added:
+There are 10 layers in the dataset:
 * Overhead Secondary Conductor
 * Underground Secondary Conductor
 * Overhead Primary Conductor